txcrew/pkrdocs/content/guide/properties/timeline.md

 A chronological sequence of events that outlines significant milestones, developments, and changes related to a property.

+## Points

 Events on a timeline are represented as `points` with various types.
 Points are sorted by date going from oldest -> latest.

-## Point types

 ### Global fields